• Skip to main content

 Step 6: Plug in the Light

 For the majority of seeds, you will plug in the light source.
-This adds not only light but a little bit of heat.
-The only time you may want to wait is when the seed packet says explicitly they germinate best in cold dark conditions.
+This adds not only light but also a little bit of heat.
+The only time you may want to wait is when the seed packet explicitly says they germinate best in cold, dark conditions.

 The whole process is fairly simple.